-Whether it’s laughing gas or general anesthesia, sedation can be very beneficial for patients who are fearful of the dentist.
-It can help create a calm and convenient atmosphere that allows the patient to relax while they get the treatment they need to keep their oral health in good shape.
+Whether it’s laughing gas or general anesthesia, conscious sedation in Ottawa can be very beneficial for patients who are fearful of the dentist.
+It can help create a calm and convenient atmosphere that allows the patient to relax while they get the treatment they need to keep their dental health in good shape.
 But even though sedation can alleviate a lot of problems, it’s important to understand exactly when sedation is right for you.

 You should always talk to your dentist directly about this, but, in the meantime, here is some info to help you learn more about sedation dentistry.